Please read Part 1 of this series before continuing with this article.

 Name the function / Define Inputs

-Give the function a descriptive name, this will be used in the Tulip App Builder.
+Give the function a descriptive name, this will be used in the Tulip App Editor.

 Add an input - for our app we will allow the user to choose a city name to see weather data for that city.
 That means we will need city_name as an input for our function.
 You can use whatever name you'd like.